-In Pick Up on South Street, Richard Widmark is a pickpocket who accidentally steals a wallet containing microfilm that a gang of Dirty Communists are smuggling out of the country.
+Pickup On South Street: Richard Widmark is a pickpocket who accidentally steals a wallet containing microfilm that a gang of Dirty Communists are smuggling out of the country.
 When the cops pull him in, he tries to goad one into hitting him in order to get the man suspended.
 When they offer him immunity for the film, he decides to sell it back to the spies instead.
 When the girl from whom he stole the film (who turns out to be a Minion with an F in Evil) comes to get it back, he alternates between seducing her and slapping her around.
 Even when the commies murder his best friend in cold blood, he's still willing to sell the film to them, which would have gotten him killed, had the girl not knocked him out and taken it to the cops.
 And what's his comeuppance for being such an unrepentant louse?
 He gets the girl and rides off into the sunset scott-free...but not before dropping by the police station to rub the head cop's nose in it.

 The Pink Panther: The original film ends with the good guy (Clouseau) stuck in prison after being falsely accused of stealing the eponymous diamond.
 The actual culprits - including Clouseau's adulterous wife - get to drive off into the sunset, laughing.
 The culprits- Sir Charles Lytton, his nephew, Clouseau's now ex-wife, and others- do turn up in some of the sequels...and get away every single time, the smug bastards.
 And the reason they get off scot-free?
 The princess who owns the Pink Panther knows that Lytton tried to steal it, but she doesn't want him to go to jail, so she herself frames Clouseau at the last possible moment!

 The Player: Hollywood studio executive Griffin Mill murders an unsuccessful screenwriter, then steals his girlfriend.
 He corrupts an artistic film into a simple, conformist, Lowest Common Denominator movie for the sake of profit.
 He abandons one of the few virtuous characters in the movie, a character who put her faith in Griffin, allowing her to be fired, and leaves her sobbing in the middle of the street (with a broken heel), because he'd rather be with his wife in his big house.
 Yes, the wife is the writer's girlfriend, now heavily pregnant with Griffin's child.

-In The Proposition, nothing bad happens to Eden Fletcher, one of the most horrifying Smug Snakes in all of film.
+The Proposition: Nothing bad happens to Eden Fletcher, one of the most horrifying Smug Snakes in all of film.
 This is a man who had a retarded 14-year old whipped to death.
 Made even worse considering the sympathetic Captain Stanley is the one who the Burns Gang takes revenge on for the death of Mike Burns.

 The Purge: By the rules of The Purge, anyone who commits a crime during the 12 hours will become exactly this.
 Unless someone takes advantage of the Purge to commit a crime against them.